ant-media/ant-media-documentation/docs/guides/publish-live-stream/playlist/managing-playlist-programmatically.md

 ## Manage PlayList Programmatically

 :::info
 This section requires basic knowledge of terminal usage and Linux.
+You can also use some API clients, like Postman, etc., to call Rest APIs.
 :::

 - To create the playlist, we will use the same VoD URLs that we uploaded in the last section under `Get the VoD URL`